 [Looking for traditional redesign help?
-Start here.]
-Expanding on recent client interest, in addition to traditional redesign consulting I’m now offering two new services: guest creative direction, and remote design editing and production.
-These may be of particular benefit to smaller publications, who may need these services but have limited need or budget for full-time staff to take them on. […]
+Start here.
+Newsroom training?
+Go here.]
+Expanding on recent client interest, in addition to traditional redesign consulting and newsroom training, I’m now offering two new services: guest creative direction, and remote design editing and production.
+These may be of particular benefit to smaller publications, who may need these services but have limited need or budget […]

 In a competitive marketplace for news, one or more of the players are constantly on the move, working hard to increase appeal to advertisers and readers, and maintain or even increase market share.
 Smaller market newspapers are no exception.